 Daniel Vollmer is an associate at Resilient LLP.
 He provides strong support for Resilient’s practice in climate change law, carbon trading and Indigenous rights.
-Daniel’s experience includes assisting on energy and climate regulatory matters, energy storage procurement and project finance, Indigenous rights, Treaty rights and the duty to consult and accommodate, ESG-I matters, and climate-related financial disclosure.
+Daniel’s experience includes assisting on energy and climate regulatory matters, energy storage procurement and project finance, Indigenous rights, advising on the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and Free, Prior and Informed Consent (FPIC), Treaty rights and the duty to consult and accommodate, ESG-I matters and policy, and climate-related financial disclosure.

 Daniel earned a Doctor of Laws degree in public international human rights law from Stellenbosch University, South Africa, where he also earned a Bachelor of Laws degree.
 Daniel earned a Bachelor of Arts in international studies with concentrations in international law and conflict resolution from the Korbel School of International Studies at the University of Denver, where he was a NCAA Division I swimmer, Academic Team All-American (2007-2009), and four-year varsity letter winner.

 Daniel presented his doctoral research on advancing international and regional human rights in Africa at the Centre for Trust, Peace and Social Relations, Coventry University, UK, and interned at the International Bar Association’s Human Rights Institute, a leading international human rights organization, where he conducted research on extractive industries in Africa, Europe, and North America.
 In his final year of law school, Daniel worked at the Stellenbosch University Law Clinic providing legal aid assistance in the Cape Winelands region outside of Cape Town, South Africa.
 Daniel previously served as the Public Affairs Liaison for the Ontario Bar Association’s Natural Resources and Energy Law Section (NRELS) and is currently a member of the executive of both the NRELS and the OBA’s Sexual Orientation and Gender Identity Community.

 Doctor of Laws (LLD) – Stellenbosch University, 2017.